andypowe11/AWS-Alexa-Pingdom-Skill/README.md

 | APPLICATIONID | The application ID of your Alexa skill |

 Follow https://claudiajs.com/tutorials/installing.html to give Claudia.js
-enough AWS access to deploy the Lambda function and API Gateway.
+enough AWS access to deploy the Lambda function.

-Create a new IAM policy called 'basicalexaskill' based on basicalexaskill.json.
-Create an IAM role called 'basicalexaskill' and attach the policy to it.
+In your AWS account, create a new IAM policy called 'basicalexaskill' based on basicalexaskill.json.
+Then create an IAM role called 'basicalexaskill' and attach the policy to it.

-Then deploy your bot to AWS with the following command:
+Deploy your bot to AWS with the following command:

     claudia create --region us-east-1 --handler lambda.handler --role basicalexaskill

+In AWS, set your new Lambda function to trigger from the Alexa Skills Kit.

 Follow the steps to create a custom Alexa skill at https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/steps-to-build-a-custom-skill.
-The intent schema and sample utterances are available...
+The intent schema and sample utterances are available as intent-schema.json and sample-utterances.txt respectively.

-Go to https://api.slack.com/ to configure a new integration for your Slack team.
-Then run:

-    claudia update --region eu-west-1 --api-module bot --timeout 120 --allow-recursion --configure-slack-slash-command
+Use the ARN of your new Lambda function as the Endpoint of the new skill.

-That's it, you're done.
+That's it, you're pretty much done.

-If you modify the bot.js code, you can redeploy with:
+If you modify the lambda.js code, you can redeploy with:

     claudia update